naezeroth/apurva-shukla.me/content/bookshelf/things-fall-apart/index.md

 ---
 date: 2026-01-17T06:51:16.441Z
 title: "Things Fall Apart by Chinua Achebe"
-description: "As one sun sets, another rises, and what we observe is the dissolution of a world that was overpowered by another.
-What makes one right and one wrong?"
+description: "As one sun sets, another rises, and what we observe is the dissolution of a world that was overpowered by another - what makes one right and one wrong?"
 featuredimage: './cover.jpg'
 tags: ["bookshelf", "fiction", "international", "bookclub", "Africa", "colonialism", "storytelling"]
 ---